osuosl/cs312/source/slides/20_docker_and_systemd.rst

    MAINTAINER,Lets you set the author metadata.
    RUN,Runs command inside the docker image that is being built.
    CMD,The command to run for ``docker run`` after container is built.
 Only one allowed.
    EXPOSE,Ports to expose for when docker links are being used.
-Does not expost ports to the host.
+Does not expose ports to the host.

 Dockerfiles
 -----------